zebozhuang/RC4/README.md

-RC4 encrypt/descrypt text.Lua Code
+LUA RC4 encrypt/descrypt text.
 ----------------------------------

+# lua rc4 was relized according to http://en.wikipedia.org/wiki/RC4.
-We run it compare with python rc4. vimdiff py.txt lua.txt
+# We run it comparing with python rc4.